Health insurance Marketplace Broker

 I am a licensed independent health insurance agent, and I am passionate about helping others find the coverage that they need.
 I am licensed in 47 states.
 I currently live in Waipahu, Hawaii, and am a former U.S. Marine and retired from the U.S. Navy.

 I will help anyone who needs assistance obtaining health insurance.
-I am highly familiar with the complexities of the ACA, Obamacare, and the various alternatives to the Health Insurance Marketplace.
+I am highly familiar with the complexities of the Health Insurance Marketplace, as well as the various alternatives to the Health Insurance Marketplace.

 Contact me today to schedule your appointment!
-I offer local help in Hawaii and can also provide help over the phone and over the computer.
+I can provide nationwide help over the phone and over the computer and offer local help in Hawaii.